 Clothing and nursing covers for breastfeeding in public

 Clothing is key when breastfeeding in public.
 Wearing loose layers with bras and tops specifically designed for nursing will provide ample flexibility and coverage.
-Many women also use a breastfeeding cover (similar to an apron or a shawl) for additional privacy.
+Many women also use a breastfeeding cover (similar to a shawl or small blanket) or baby carriers for additional privacy.45

 Just remember – it takes two to breastfeed.
 Even if you like the privacy a cover affords, your baby may not like eating under a blanket.
 Experiment to find a solution that works for both of you.

-Check out any number of nursing tops on the market.
-Don’t be shy about asking mom groups or friends specifically what works best for them.
+Check out any number of nursing tops on the market.8 Don’t be shy about asking mom groups or friends specifically what works best for them.